 Related Article: Solo Female Travel in Bhutan

 You will find Bhutanese momos served by roadside street vendors at traditional masked festivals and other events, as well as in momo restaurants in the towns and villages around Bhutan.
-My favourite were the beef momos.
+Beef momos are the most common versions.

 Khur-le is a Bhutanese buckwheat pancake that originated from India and is commonly served as a side dish with the majority of meals.
-Khur-le pancakes are tasty enough that you can eat them “as is” for breakfast or for a quick snack, however I also really enjoyed using them as a sort of wrap and adding some Kewa Datshi or other local dishes inside (as following the lead from my Bhutanese Guide).
+These pancakes are tasty enough that you can eat them “as is” for breakfast or for a quick snack.

 Dried Yak’s Cheese (“chogo/chhurpi”)

 Dried Yak’s cheese is an acquired taste and it isn’t for everyone.
 Regardless, this is a Bhutanese food worth trying, if only for the experience.